Training and Development

 Our Induction Programme is delivered to all new recruits and takes approximately 12 weeks to complete.
 Each new recruit has a mentor to assist them with settling into the Society as well as assisting them with other 'on the job' training.

-A relatively new addition to our training and development programme has been E-Learning.
 Computer based training is an efficient and effective method of broadening knowledge and study can be carried out in a wide variety of locations, at times to suit the individual and Society.

 Self-development is always encouraged.
 This development may take the form of a secondment to another role/project or involve study for a professional qualification – the aim is to always broaden the individuals experience and provide new challenges for the future.